 In general, in terms of sales price, the best month to sell a house in New Jersey is July.
 The median sales price for New Jersey homes in July is $337,000, which is $22,000 more gains on the sale than the annual average.
 However, the best month to sell a house fast in New Jersey is June.

 Do you need an attorney to sell a house?
 New Jersey is not a state that requires an attorney to be present during the sale of your home.
-However, selling your home is not the time for a seller to think they are saving some money by not hiring an attorney or that they can do everything themselves if they google it on the internet.
+However, selling your home is not the time for a seller to think they are saving some money by not hiring a real estate law firm or that they can do everything themselves if they google it on the internet.
 Accordingly, it is extremely and highly recommended that an experienced real estate do represent the seller.
 In addition to everything said earlier, the real estate attorney can make suggestions to the purchase agreement or disapprove of the legal document.
 Furthermore, the attorney must do the review within three days of the buyer and seller signing the purchase agreement

 Hiring a real estate attorney on behalf of the seller is a safe bet.
 Not only does doing so help ensure that the real estate transaction runs smoothly, but also helps better protect liability against the seller.
 A qualified real estate law attorney from the Law Office of Yuriy Moshes can provide you a free consultation about the real estate process.
 Their law offices help people selling their homes in Northern New Jersey, as well as the New York City area including all its boroughs (Manhattan, Brooklyn, Queens, the Bronx, and Staten Island), Long Island, and Upstate New York